AMcEnaney1/OceanSatelliteImages/README.md

 ### Cleanup

-* Move all inputs to one python file.
-* Clean up io operations in bash script.
-(Can just read from new inputs.py)
-* Create more bash scripts for various uses.
-* Fix chlorPoly path, currently dependent on code in models.py, this should not be the case.
 * Fix convert_nc_to_npy() so that save folders don't have to be exclusively deeper.
 * Make script to run POLYMER aside from included polymer_cli.py
 * remove_overlap() needs to be changed so order is fixed for any length, not just length 1 or 2.
+* Create more bash scripts for various uses.

 ---